Top 47 ETL Interview Questions & Answers (2025)

 FROM players

-Hard ETL questions provide more challenging scenarios and relate to more complex data types like multimedia information.
-Hard ETL questions are typically reserved for developer and engineer roles and assess the specialized knowledge needed for those roles.
+Hard ETL questions provide more challenging scenarios and relate to more complex data types, such as multimedia information.
+They are typically reserved for developers and engineers and assess the specialized knowledge needed for those roles.

 28. How would you collect and aggregate data for multimedia information, specifically with unstructured data from videos?